Roof Style

 What Is a Clerestory Roof?
 Structure, Design, and Performance

-A clerestory roof is a roof design featuring a raised section with vertical windows or openings above adjoining lower rooflines, allowing natural light to penetrate deep into the building interior.
-This configuration enhances daylighting and ventilation, reducing reliance on artificial lighting and improving occupant comfort.
-However, clerestory roofs require careful detailing to prevent water intrusion and heat loss at window and flashing transitions.
+Clerestory roof is a roof design featuring a raised section with vertical windows or openings above adjoining lower rooflines, allowing natural light to enter the interior space below.

 Clerestory roof refers to a roofing system characterized by a raised section of roof running along the ridge, with vertical walls (clerestories) containing windows or glazing between the differing roof slopes.
 This design creates two distinct roof planes at different heights, typically with the upper roof set above the lower roof, separated by the clerestory wall.
 The geometry of a clerestory roof allows for increased natural light and ventilation, as the elevated windows admit daylight deep into the building’s interior while maintaining weather protection.